Pipe Band Rules

 Criticism from the judges in each of the above areas shall be given on the Pipe Band Piping score sheet.

-Drum Section: The drum section's performance will be evaluated in similar fashion based on the following areas:
+Drum Section: The drum section's performance will be evaluated in a similar fashion based on the following areas:

 Criticism in each of the above areas shall be given from the judges on the Pipe Band Drumming score sheet.